 - 1 cup all purpose flour (maida or plain flour)

 - 1/2 teaspoon salt

-- Boiled potato, peeled and sliced into thin rounds (about the thickness of a quarter or 1/16″)
+- 1 small boiled potato, peeled and sliced into thin rounds (about the thickness of a quarter or 1/16″)

-- Boiled or canned chickpeas (rinsed and drained)
+- 1/4 cup boiled or canned chickpeas (rinsed and drained)

 - Cover the dough and set aside for 15 minutes or more.